UD-Math-Data-Science-1/notes/_sources/regression/logistic.md

 sns.displot(x=np.max(p_hat,axis=1));
 ```

 You can see from the plot that a solid majority of classifications are made with at least 90% probability.
 So if we set a high threshold for classification, we should get few false positives while still getting good recall.
-In fact, the AUC-ROC score is very high:
+An AUC-ROC score can be computed by averaging the values over the curves for each class.
+In this case, AUC-ROC score is very high:

 ```{code-cell} ipython3
 from sklearn.metrics import roc_auc_score